gvwilson/thirdbit/src/fiction/iffy/index.md

 "You made me a promise an' I'm holdin' you to it.
 If you want someone to tell Aunt Naggie that you went an' got simple, you can do it yourself!"

-She glared at him.
-The sentry bots and the downed Marines and the hovercraft and the governor and the miracle in the valley behind them might as well have been a world away.
-"I lost my others.
-I lost Honesty.
-I ain't losin' you."

 </section>